danielabel/trades/README.md

 It accepts files that contain unordered trades and will order by 'Trade Date' and 'Trade Identifier'

 ## features not yet included

-0. No integration test (is one needed?)
-1. Graph drawing
-2. Verifying column names exist - failing fast
+1. Verifying column names exist - failing fast
-3. Large data sets - Consider direct use of `NumPy` to do calculations to optimise if needed under test.
+2. Large data sets - Consider direct use of `NumPy` to do calculations to optimise if needed under test.

 # Development notes